- Location: North Carolina

 Can I import a car that's over 25 years old?

 Even if the vehicle does not comply with Federal Motor Vehicle Safety Standards (FMVSS), you can still legally drive it.
 However, you must provide documentation that the vehicle is at least 25 years old.
 A registration form or an invoice documenting when the vehicle was first sold will suffice as proof.
 If you can't uncover proper documentation, the NHTSA will accept a statement from a certified vehicle historical society.
-When completing form HS-7, be sure to check box No. 1.
+When completing a Declaration (Form HS-7), be sure to check the first box.

 Does the Division of Motor Vehicles (DMV) have anything to do with the state's Motor Vehicle Property Tax?